Last updated July 27, 2017.

 As an FPN in Florida, your role in advanced practice shifts from the bedside to the management of disease and conditions within your scope of practice.
 Your responsibilities include prescribing medications, ordering diagnostic tests and providing follow-up care for your patients.
 Although Florida currently requires the review of a physician for certain FNP duties, according to the Tampa Bay News, nurse practitioners are seeking more autonomy to practice completely independently of physicians with the strong support of new legislation.
-The shortage of primary care physicians in Florida has made it necessary to increase the autonomy for the FNP and provide the necessary care for the overwhelming rise of an aging population.
+The shortage of primary care physicians in Florida has made it necessary to increase the autonomy of NPs and provide the necessary care for the overwhelming rise of an aging population.

-As you begin your search for the FNP program that will be right for you, take time to investigate your options thoroughly.
+As you begin your search for the Primary Care NP program that will be right for you, take time to investigate your options thoroughly.
 Below, we have featured schools that offer online and distance learning options to earn your Family Nurse Practitioner degree.
 Request information from these schools to learn more about each program.
 You can also find a full listing of APRN degrees with a Family focus at the bottom of this page.
 As always, if you have additional questions, please contact us!

 FNP Program Curriculum

 As a registered nurse, your current degree may meet the requirements for admission into several options of completing an FNP course of study such as:

 - MSN to a post graduate certificate in FNP